muecoin/Guides/README.md

 2. [Adding more masternodes to a single cold walet](https://github.com/muecoin/Guides/blob/master/Multiple_Masternodes.md) - Once you have one masternode running, read up on how to add more and control them from your cold wallet!

+3. [Setting up a firewall to protect the masternode](https://github.com/muecoin/Guides/blob/master/ufw-firewall.md) - Install and configure to run the UFW firewall on the VPS.
+This is critical to protecting the masternode against remote attacks.

+4. [Monit - a monitoring service to prevent downtime!](https://github.com/muecoin/Guides/blob/master/monit.md) - Install and configure Monit, a monitoring service to keep your masternode up and running.

+5. [Hardening of your VPS](https://github.com/muecoin/Guides/blob/master/hardening_vps.md) - Increase the security of your VPS.
+Prevent remote root access, block persistent intrusion attempts, and keep your masternode server secure.